Harshith-1729/H-Field-Model/README.md

 ## License

 All rights reserved.
 You may view the contents of this repository, but **no copying, redistribution, or modification** is allowed without explicit permission from the author.

-## Usage

-You can compile the `.tex` file using any LaTeX editor (e.g., TeXstudio, Overleaf) to generate the PDF.